adamgian/minify-selectors/crates/parse_selectors/info.md

 ## JS files and embedded scripts support

 > **Please note:**
-> minify-selectors will not be able to detect class or ID names that are in variables or in strings.
-Will be resolved with [#11](https://github.com/adamgian/minify-selectors/issues/11).
+> minify-selectors will not be able to detect selectors that are in variables.
+Selector names will need to be prefixed (see: [Marking selectors](#marking-selectors)).
 >
 > ```js
 > // 😢